JekoTronik/jekotronik.github.io/README.md

 Then I will organize donations for all the books I got !

-I will find underrepresented communities like student associations, disabled person at hospital,… Who would benefit from getting the books !
+I will find underrepresented communities, student associations, disabled person in hospital, and more who would benefit from getting the books !
 All in public.

-If you live in another country, feel free to ask me to add you to the list of donations coordinators.
+If you live in another country and want to do the same, feel free to ask me to add you to the list of donations coordinators.
 Would be awesome !

 ### Support or Contact

-Feel free to contact the coordinator that suit the most to you !
+Feel free to contact (via Discord) the coordinator that suit the most to you !

+**France :** Jérémy#3502